 After you have followed my tutorial, and are on the way to designing your website, you might want to read the article Appearance, Usability and Search Engine Visibility in Web Design as well.
-The article takes a brief look at some of the real world issues that every web designer must deal with.
+It takes a brief look at some of the real world issues that every web designer must deal with.

 An integral part of web design is search engine readiness.
 Search engine promotion does not start after the web site is made.
 It starts at the web design stage.
 The article 6 Tips on How to Create a Search Engine Friendly Website is a must-read.
-My article on How to Improve Your Search Engine Ranking on Google is also important for the simple reason that Google is the most popular search engine around, at least at the time this article was written.
+Moreover, How to Improve Your Search Engine Ranking on Google is also important for the simple reason that Google is the most popular search engine around, at least at the time this page was written.

 There are many other issues regarding the design of web pages.
 The above will get you started.
 However, if you have the time after you get something out onto the web, you may want to read my other articles on Web Design and Website Promotion and Search Engine Ranking.

 Although I list this step separately, this should be done throughout your web design cycle.
 I list it separately to give it a little more prominence, since too few new webmasters actually perform this step adequately.

 You will need to test your web pages as you design them in the major browsers: the latest versions of Internet Explorer (version 11 at the time of this writing), Firefox, Opera, Safari and Chrome.
 All these browsers can be obtained free of charge, so it should be no hardship to get them.
 Unfortunately, directly testing your site in all these browsers is the only way you can really be sure that it works the way you want it to on your visitors' machines.
 In addition, if you have a smartphone, try out your site there too.